.

 analysis is the process of considering something carefully or using statistical.methods.in order to.overstand or begin to understand it or explain it (we did an analysis of the way that government money has been spent in the past); analysis is the scientific process of examining something in order to find out what it consists.of (they collect blood samples for analysis); an analysis is an explanation or description that results from considering something carefully (coming up after the newscast, an analysis of the new economic policy); you use the expression 'in the final analysis' or 'in the last analysis' to indicate that the statement you are making is the most important or basic.aspect of an issue (she seems to be on the right track and I think in the final analysis people will see that; violence in the last analysis produces more violence); analysis is the separation of an intellectual or substantial whole into its constituent parts for individual study; the method of proof in which a known truth is sought as a consequence of a series of deductions from that which is the thing to be proved

-one that analyzes (a systems analyst); an analyst is a person whose job is to analyze a subject and give opinions about it; someone whose job is to think about something carefully in order to understand it and often to advise other people about it
+one that analyzes (a systems analyst); an analyst is an individual whose job is to analyze a subject and give opinions about it; someone whose job is to think about something carefully in order to know it well it and often to advise other people about it

 analytics.noun.(used with a singular or plural verb)